Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ```

 ---
-Now, let's flip the page by hiding the *ask name page* and showing the
+Now, let's simulate flipping the page by:

+1. hiding the *ask name page*, and then
-*greeting page*.
+2. showing the *greeting page*.
 ***********************************************************
 ## Challenge